SpartanLabs/mindless/README.md

 `Request.RouteMetaData.function`
 `etc`

-<i>Note: the controller and middleware elements will not be avialble in RouteMetaData.
+<i>Note: the controller and middleware objects will not be avialble in RouteMetaData.
 Why?
 Because if you need them your using this wrong.</i>
 ```ts
 interface PermissionRoute<M extends Middleware, C extends Controller> extends Route<M, C> {
     permissions?: string[]